Skip to contents

 plot(rasterMaps[[1]])

-To create maps using the Results Scenario we just generated, open the current Library in the User Interface and sync the updates from rsyncrosim using the “refresh” button in the upper toolbar.
-All the updates made in rsyncrosim should appear in the User Interface.
-We can now add the Results Scenario to the Results Viewer and create our maps.
-For more information on generating map in the User Interface, see the SyncroSim tutorials on creating and customizing maps
+To create maps using the results scenario we just generated, open the current library in SyncroSim Studio and sync the updates from rsyncrosim using the “refresh” button in the upper toolbar (circled in red below).
+All the updates made in rsyncrosim should appear in SyncroSim Studio.
+We can now add the results scenario to the Results Viewer and create our maps.
+For more information on generating map in SyncroSim Studio, see the SyncroSim tutorials on creating and customizing maps

-Using rsyncrosim with the SyncroSim Windows User Interface to map spatial data
+Using rsyncrosim with SyncroSim Studio to map spatial data